Jacque Fresco belonged to a distinctly twentieth-century type.

 The Venus Project's official history explains that the organization was incorporated in 1994 and continued under Fresco's direction until his death in 2017.
 It describes the Florida center, the models, drawings, lectures, and films as the accumulated body of work through which he tried to depict an alternative civilization.

 This is where Fresco stops being merely a colorful futurist personality and becomes intellectually interesting.
-He did not just speculate about the future in slogans.
-He built models, diagrams, lectures, and a full visual language for a post-scarcity society.
+He speculated about the future in slogans, but he also built models, diagrams, lectures, and a full visual language for a post-scarcity society.

 At the same time, the same ambition explains why critics have often found him exasperating.
 Fresco's scale was so total that practical politics could look trivial beside it.
 He was better at blueprinting a world than at explaining how actual power would yield to it.